-Hobart and William Smith Colleges is committed to a policy of admitting students on the basis of overall potential and to working with our students and families to ensure they are able to reach their educational goals.
+Hobart and William Smith Colleges are committed to a policy of admitting students on the basis of overall potential and to working with our students and families to ensure they are able to reach their educational goals.

 Yes.
-On October 1, students and parents will be able to fill out their FAFSAs for the 2020-2021 academic year with the help of the IRS Data Retrieval Tool (DRT).
+On October 1, students and parents will be able to fill out their FAFSAs for the 2022-2023 academic year with the help of the IRS Data Retrieval Tool (DRT).

 What should parents know before filing their FAFSA?

-In order to better protect financial aid applicants’ information, starting this year the Department of Education has announced the DRT will “limit the information that displays to the applicant in order to enhance the security and privacy of sensitive personal data transferred to the FAFSA from the IRS.”
+In order to better protect financial aid applicants’ information, the Department of Education has announced the DRT will “limit the information that displays to the applicant in order to enhance the security and privacy of sensitive personal data transferred to the FAFSA from the IRS.”
 Sensitive data, such as adjusted gross income, will not be displayed to the applicants.

-NASFAA has created a handy checklist of information and forms students and parents will want to have on-hand to help streamline the process of filling out the 2020-2021 FAFSA.
+NASFAA has created a handy checklist of information and forms students and parents will want to have on-hand to help streamline the process of filling out the 2022-2023 FAFSA.

 Mistakes can delay a student’s application and limit the amount of aid they may be eligible to receive.
 To avoid errors, parents and students should carefully read all the questions on the FAFSA.
-On NASFAA’s website, parents and students can review our list of the most common FAFSA errors so they know what to be on the lookout for.What is an FSA ID?
+On NASFAA’s website, parents and students can review a list of the most common FAFSA errors so they know what to be on the lookout for.What is an FSA ID?

 The FSA ID, made up of a username and password, is used to confirm an applicant’s identity when they are accessing their financial aid information and electronically signing their federal student aid documents.
 While you are not required to have an FSA ID to complete and submit a FAFSA on the Web application, it is the fastest way to sign your application and have it processed.
 It is also the only way to access or correct your information online, or to pre-fill a FAFSA on the Web application with information from your previous year’s FAFSA.
 Parents and students who don’t already have an FSA ID can create one now online.